jayrabjohns/ensemble-methods/README.md

 ```

 ### Voting Classifier (hard)
-Using ensemble made from logistic regression, random forest, and support vector machines.
+Using an ensemble made from logistic regression, random forest, and support vector machines.
 ```
 Accuracy: 0.98
 ```

 ### Soft Voting Classifier
-Using ensemble made from logistic regression, random forest, and support vector machines.
+Using an ensemble made from logistic regression, random forest, and support vector machines.
 ```
 Accuracy: 0.9822222222222222
 ```